How to Make a One-Pager That Gets Results (+Templates)

 If your description of the problem hits the mark, practically and emotionally, and you’ve built a solution tailored to the problem, it’s time to argue that your solution is the best fit.

 Focus on the outcomes you can bring.
-Use data visualization slides to present ROI or significant uplift in KPIs for past clients.
+Use data visualization elements to present ROI or significant uplift in KPIs for past clients.

 Avoid talking about features, and avoid heavy technical language or industry jargon.
 People unfamiliar with your solution won’t bother to make sense of any of it.